jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-2024+Objectives.md

   - **Recovery:** Restoring systems and data to their normal state (e.g., by restoring from backups, rebuilding systems, and re-enabling compromised accounts); at this point, the goal is to start returning to normal
   - The most secure method of restoring a system after an incident is completely rebuilding the system from scratch, including restoring all data from the most recent backup
     - effective configuration and change management will provide the necessary documentation to ensure the rebuilt systems are configured properly
-  - According to the OGS, you should check these areas as part of recovery:
+  - According to the OSG, you should check these areas as part of recovery:
     - access control lists (ACLs), including firewall or router rules
     - services and protocols, ensuring the unneeded services and protocols are disabled or removed
     - patches